deephdc/deep-docs/source/technical/others/gpu-sharing-with-mps.md

-# Overview of MPS
+# GPU sharing with MPS

 From [1], MPS  is  a  runtime  service  designed  to  let  multiple  MPI processes using CUDA to run concurrently on a single GPU.
 A CUDA program runs in MPS mode if the MPS control daemon is running on the system.

 When  CUDA  is  first initialized in a program, the CUDA driver attempts to connect to the MPS